Oatstar/OatCubePrivacyPolicy/index.md

 Ads will be produced by a third party which may or may not collect individual data to present personalized ads.
 This data will not be collected by the developer.

+Right to be forgotten

+The user is at any point eligible for account and data deletion.
+To delete your account on parts of your data from any of the Oatcube Games, send an email to oatcubetester@gmail.com with details regarding that game and the account in use.

-This policy is effective as of 2022-08-30
+This policy is effective as of 2024-01-19